 - YouTube Banner Safe Area Dimensions: 1235 x 338 pixels, centered.

 - Not all of the image area is displayed on all viewing platforms.
-This safe area is the part that will show on all devices, so you should place any important information here, such as logos or titles.
+This safe area is the part that will show on all devices, so you should place any important information here, such as logos or titles, something especially important if you have brand information there.
 Anything outside of this area may get cropped on some devices and viewing platforms.

-- This is quite a generous size limit, and if you’re uploading JPGs or PNGs, it’s easy to stay below that threshold.
+- This is quite a generous size limit, and if you’re uploading a JPG, PNG, non-adnimated GIF, or even BMP files, it’s easy to stay below that threshold.

 YouTube Banner Size Recommendations: Detailed Guide